milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 www.zoom.com

-Verifying you are human.
-This may take a few seconds.

-www.zoom.com needs to review the security of your connection before proceeding.
+Performing security verification

+This website uses a security service to protect against malicious bots.
+This page is displayed while the website verifies you are not a bot.

-Ray ID: 9ca36ce118807ab2
+Ray ID: 9d16c9b83fd91f2f
-Performance & security by Cloudflare
+Performance and Security by Cloudflare
+Privacy